panjf2000/gnet/docs/tutorial/best-practices.md

 ---
 id: best-practices
-last_modified_on: "2022-09-21"
+last_modified_on: "2022-09-24"
-title: "Best Practices"
+title: "Best practices"
-description: "Best Practices for writing code on top of gnet."
+description: "Best practices for writing code on top of gnet."
 ---

 ### Never run blocking code in OnTraffic(), OnOpen() and OnClose()